art-drobanov/PaperBack/PaperBack-1.20.RA0193/README.md

 This goal of this project is to:

-1) document the process by which Paperback is built
+1) document the process by which Paperbak is built
 2) fix its crypto implementation

 The upstream source of this application is: